Group-2D/Demo-Project/README.md

 ## Installation Guide For PostgresSQL

-Download link for PostgreSQL: [Download](https://www.postgresql.org/download/)
+Download link for PostgreSQL: [PostgresSQL Download](https://www.postgresql.org/download/)

 We recommend downloading PostgresSQL locally to your machine as it will make running the program easier, this will also allow you more control and ability to test any changes made to the database.

 ### Download Steps

 1. Download the correct and most recent download for your OS (Windows, Linux, MacOS, etc...)
-2. Once the Postgres has downloaded, navigate to your start / apps section of your computer / laptop / etc and search for [pgAdmin_4]
+2. Once the Postgres has downloaded, navigate to your start / apps section of your computer / laptop / etc and search for __pgAdmin_4__
-3. On your first time openning [pgAdmin_4] you will need to set a password, rememeber the password, you will need this password for configuration
+3. On your first time openning __pgAdmin_4__ you will need to set a password, rememeber the password, you will need this password for configuration
 4. The setup should now be complete.

 ## Final setup